Mary Elizabeth Coleman

-Mary Elizabeth Coleman is an American politician, attorney, and pro-life activist from Arnold, Missouri.
+Mary Elizabeth Coleman is an American politician, attorney, and anti-abortion activist from Arnold, Missouri.
 She has served in the Missouri Senate since 2023, representing the 22nd district.
 Coleman was previously a state representative from 2019 to 2023 and a Arnold city councilwoman from 2013 to 2015.

+On January 5, 2023, Coleman announced that she would be a candidate for Missouri's 3rd District in the United States House of Representatives in 2024.
+On March 26, 2024, Coleman withdrew from that race and instead joined the crowded 2024 Republican primary for Missouri Secretary of State.
+In March 2025, Coleman said she would not run for re-election at the end of her term in the Missouri Senate in 2027.

 Early life and education

 Coleman was raised in Georgetown, Texas.
 She earned a Bachelor of Science in Business Administration from Saint Louis University and a Juris Doctor from St. Mary's University School of Law.

 Career

 From 2007 to 2009, Coleman worked as an associate at Oppenheimer, Blend, Harrison and Tate.
 She was then a member of the Arnold, Missouri City Council.
 Coleman operated an independent law firm from 2009 to 2015 and joined TuckerAllen in 2015.
-Coleman has also worked for the Thomas More Society, an anti-abortion law firm.
+Coleman has also worked for the Thomas More Society, a Pro-Life law firm.

 Arnold City Council

-On April 2, 2013, Coleman won an open seat on the Arnold, Missouri City Council, representing the 2nd ward.
+On April 2, 2013, Coleman won an open seat on the Arnold City Council, representing the 2nd ward.
 Her term began on April 11.
 She did not run for re-election in 2015.